Patient Education

 The bones are moved into the desired position and held together with pins.
 The pins are removed after 6-12 weeks in a minor operation, usually done on an outpatient basis.
 After surgery the child is often put into a cast or brace until the joint is stable (i.e., the femoral head well contained).

 After an 8-week postoperative recovery and a short rehabilitation period, the child is able to resume normal activities.
 The entire process usually takes about 3-4 months.
+Making the head round again When there is significant femoral head deformity that cannot be successfully treated with the methods already described, alternative techniques must be sought.

 One procedure used is known as a muscle release (of adductors, muscles that draw the limb in toward the centre of the body).this is followed by the use of an abduction cast to hold the limb out.
 After the patient has worn the cast 3-4 months, enough abduction should be gained so that the femoral head can be placed into the acetabulum through a surgical osteotomy.
+A second technique involves a combination of femoral and pelvic osteotomies.
+If the deformed femoral head cannot be contained within the acetabulum, part of the head may have to be removed.
+Late surgery for arthritis Late surgery is rarely necessary in adults who have had perthes disease as children.
+Arthritis is usually managed by either an osteotomy to realign the joint or prosthetic replacement of the joint.
+The method chosen depend on the age of patient.

-In general, the younger the child at the age of onset of perthes disease, the better the results of treatment.
+Prognosis In general, the younger the child at the age of onset of perthes disease, the better the results of treatment.
 Many long-term studies have shown that most children with clinical onset at less than 6 years of age have an excellent prognosis.
 However, they must be evaluated through clinical and radiological (x-ray) examinations at intervals of 2 to 4 months.
 If loss of either motion or containment is noted, a short course (3-6 months) of nonsurgical treatment may be necessary.

 The extent of femoral head involvement has much to do with prognosis.
 Children with less than half of the femoral head involved (Group A) show better treatment results.
 As loss of containment may still occur, these children must also be examined every 2-4 months.
+In girls, perthes disease is more likely to involve over half of the femoral head, and so more vigorous treatment is usually needed.
+Regardless of the method of treatment chosen, it is essential that a good range of motion be achieved for the hip and maintained throughout treatment.
+The outcome should then be satisfactory.

 Tips for parents